Jermaine Jackson

-Jermaine La Jaune Jackson (born December 11, 1954) is an American singer-songwriter and bassist.
-He is best known for being a member of the Jackson family.
+Jermaine LaJuane Jacksun (né Jackson; born December 11, 1954) is an American retired singer, songwriter, bass player, and member of the Jackson family.
 From 1964 to 1975, Jermaine was second vocalist after his brother Michael of the Jackson 5, and played bass guitar.
-Since 1983 he rejoined the group, now known as the Jacksons.
+In 1983, he rejoined the group, which had been renamed the Jacksons; he then consistently played in the group's performances and recordings until he left the group again in 2020.

-Jermaine sang the lead on some of The Jackson Five's biggest hits, and featured in "I'll Be There" and "I Want You Back" amongst others.
-When the four others left and had to reform as The Jacksons, Jermaine, who had just married Motown founder Berry Gordy's daughter Hazel, stayed at Motown and was replaced by his youngest brother, Randy.
-Jermaine had a solo career concurrent with his brother Michael's and some top-30 hits until the 1980s, produced and recorded duets with Whitney Houston at her debut in 1985, and was a producer for the band Switch.
-After seven years he rejoined The Jacksons and remained throughout their various breakups and reunions.
+While Jermaine did not usually sing the lead vocal on the Jackson Five's biggest hits, he is featured on "I'll Be There" and "I Want You Back", among others.
+When four of the brothers left Motown Records for Epic Records in 1976 (having to rename the family act "the Jacksons" in the process), Jermaine, who had just married Motown founder Berry Gordy's daughter Hazel, stayed at Motown.
+He was replaced in the Jacksons by his youngest brother, Randy.
+Jermaine had a solo career concurrent with his brother Michael's, including some top-30 hits, until the 1980s.
+He produced and recorded duets with Whitney Houston on her debut album in 1985, and was a producer for the band Switch.
+After seven years outside the group he rejoined the Jacksons, and remained until 2020 through various breakups and reunions.

 Early life

-Jermaine was born December 11, 1954, at St Mary's Mercy Hospital in Gary, Indiana, after his brother Tito Jackson.
-He is the fourth child born to Joseph and Katherine Jackson.
+Jermaine was born December 11, 1954, at St Mary's Mercy Hospital in Gary, Indiana, He is the fourth child born to Joseph and Katherine Jackson.
 His siblings are Rebbie, Jackie, Tito, La Toya, Marlon, Brandon (Marlon's twin who died shortly after birth in 1957), Michael, Randy, and Janet.
-Father, Joe had musical aspirations, playing guitar with his brother Luther in an R&B band, the Falcons, and mother Katherine a devout Jehovah's Witness was a passionate pianist and singer,.
-Their large family and limited means made them refocus, with Katherine becoming a housewife and Joe a steel mill worker at nearby Inland Steel Company in East Chicago, Indiana, where they lived before moving to Gary in 1950.
+Jackson's father Joe had musical aspirations, playing guitar with his brother Luther in an R&B band, the Falcons, and his mother Katherine, a devout Jehovah's Witness, was a passionate pianist and singer.
+Their large family and limited means made them refocus, with Katherine becoming a housewife, and Joe a steel mill worker at nearby Inland Steel Company in East Chicago, Indiana, where they lived before moving to Gary in 1950.